World Watch Review

-The watch’s accuracy is further increased with the Multi-Band 6 Atomic Timekeeping technology letting the watch to self-adjust according to signals of atomic clocks broadcasted via 6 transmitters located in the United States, Japan, UK, Germany and Japan.
+The mechanism’s accuracy is further increased with the Multi-Band 6 Atomic Timekeeping technology letting the watch to self-adjust according to signals of atomic clocks broadcasted via 6 transmitters located in the United States, Japan, the UK, Germany, and Japan.

-Of course, the G-Shock GIEZ also features a small solar panel that recharges its built-in battery.
+Of course, the G-Shock GIEZ also features a small solar panel that recharges its built-in battery whenever an even dim source of light is present: no need to replace the battery every three years or so.
+Yay!

-Casio recommends selling the watch at a humble price of $500.
+Casio recommends selling the chronograph at a humble price of $500, which is modest for a timekeeper with such an impressive list of features.

 Photo: Casio